 Building celebrations for remote work isn’t always quite as easy or natural as those that happen in person.
 But these moments of community are important to keep people engaged and connected while they work away from the rest of the team.

 P.S.
-At Gather, we’re helping leaders build communication process to help remote teams continue to celebrate together.
+At Gather, we’re helping leaders build communication and coordination workflows to help remote teams continue to celebrate together.